elianiva/elianiva.github.io/src/post/site-redesign/index.md

 ### Navigation Bar
 I changed the background to be a little bit transparent so that I can use a `backdrop-filter` that I recently discovered.
 It looks really cool, like looking through a white glass.

 I added the social media icon to the navbar unlike previously where I put it on the footer so people can could easily see them.
 The icons are also changed, they have their original shape instead of having a circular background.
-Here's a comparison between them.

 ### Footer
 Nothing much changed here except I made it to be more 'informative' I guess.
 I also removed the previous social media icon which I've already mentioned.